davit-khaburdzania/ruby-path/Advices.md

 child.hello_private
 ```

-### Procs and Lambdas
+### Differences between Procs and Lambdas
-one of differences between procs and lamdas is that, if we define both with arguments and call both,
+if we define both with arguments and call them,
 proc will proceed and lambda will raise error

 ```ruby